qualabs/video-headline/CONFIGURATION.md

 ![¡](docs/orgs-and-channels.png)

 1. **Business name:** Add a name for the plan.
-2. **Video transcoding configuration:** From the selector choose the configuration with the name previously created.
+2. **Video transcoding configuration:** From the menu choose the configuration with the name previously created.
-2. **Audio transcoding configuration:** From the selector choose the configuration with the name previously created.
+2. **Audio transcoding configuration:** From the menu choose the configuration with the name previously created.
-3. **MediaLive Configuration:** From the dropdown choose the configuration needed.
+3. **MediaLive Configuration:** From the menu choose the configuration needed.

 ![¡](docs/plan.png)